 Days 2 & 3: Bryce Canyon National Park—Scenic Helicopter Flight

 Bryce Canyon’s magical landscape offers a portal to another world.
 Its pink pinnacles, limestone formations and natural amphitheaters capture the imagination with geological surprises.
 Red rock walls create deep channels while whimsical hoodoos—rock spires carved eons ago by erosion—rise hundreds of feet into the sky.
-As we travel in specialty North American Safari Trucks with double-wide pop-top roof hatches, Bryce Canyon's arresting sights offer endless opportunities for photography.
-Capture a stunning array of colors as the light reflects off the canyon’s stone shapes, natural bridges and sheer cliffs.
+With endless opportunities for photography, capture a stunning array of colors as the light reflects off the canyon’s stone shapes, natural bridges and sheer cliffs.
 Rising early to watch the sunrise or linger over a radiant sunset, experiencing the ever-changing grandeur of this astounding landscape.
-A special highlight is a 30-minute helicopter flightseeing opportunity, offering an unusual aerial perspective on the forest of pink sandstone hoodoos.
+A special highlight is a 30-minute helicopter flightseeing excursion, offering a rare aerial perspective on the forest of pink sandstone hoodoos.

 Days 4 & 5: Zion National Park

-Day 6: Horseshoe Bend / Grand Canyon National Park—South Rim
+Day 6: Vermillion Cliffs / Navajo Bridge / Grand Canyon National Park—South Rim

-This afternoon we reach the South Rim of the Grand Canyon, the heart of one of America’s most iconic national parks.
+This afternoon we reach the South Rim of the Grand Canyon.
 Our lodge is located directly on the rim in the historic village area, and trails into the canyon’s shadowy depths are just steps away.
 No western adventurer should miss gazing into its mile-deep chasm in the ethereal light of sunset, and our Expedition Leader knows where to admire the view away from the heaviest crowds.

 Day 7: Exploring the Grand Canyon's South Rim